agj/tielmaps/README.md

 To develop, use the `npm run develop` command.
 It will allow you to see changes in your browser as you modify the files.
 After you run the command, and provided the code has no errors, a URL will get displayed, which you can then open in your browser to see the game live.
 To stop it, press ctrl+C in the terminal.
 After you make some big changes, you might need to refresh the browser.

+Other (less important) commands are:

+- `npm run test` to run unit tests.
+- `npm run lint` to run some checks on code style.
-Other (less important) commands are `npm test` to run unit tests, and `npm benchmark` to see some benchmarks.
+- `npm run benchmark` to see some performance benchmarks.

 ## Unlicense